mdkhademali/mdkhademali/README.md

 <div align="justify">

-I am a dedicated GIS and Remote Sensing specialist with a solid academic background in geography, environmental analysis, and satellite-based earth observation.
+I am a dedicated GIS and Remote Sensing Enthusiast with a solid academic background in geography, environmental analysis, and satellite-based earth observation.
 My passion lies in harnessing spatial data and geospatial technologies to analyze and address real-world environmental challenges.
 I possess expertise in geospatial data processing, satellite imagery analysis, and spatial modeling, utilizing a wide range of tools and programming languages.

 With practical experience in Google Earth Engine, ArcGIS, and QGIS, I focus on environmental monitoring, land cover mapping, and spatial statistics.
 Additionally, I enjoy leveraging open-source Python libraries to automate workflows, perform raster and vector data analysis, and produce insightful geospatial visualizations.

-I am committed to advancing data-driven storytelling to support sustainable decision-making and effective scientific communication.

 </div>